Algorithms Cater To The Mean – Not The Individual

 Algorithms prefer popularity over quality.
 Is it the case that the most popular is also of the highest quality?
 Any fool who’s played around in a social hierarchy knows this is total BS.

-Algorithmic Outcomes = (low hanging fruit survivorship bias induced behaviour) x (billions of iterations) + (the occasional and exceptional outlier)
+Algorithmic Outcomes = (low hanging fruit survivorship bias induced behaviour) x (billions of iterations) + (sprinkled in throughout, the exceptional outlier)

 I Promised You Extremistan, But First A Conclusion.